LaszloLueck/RegionalWeather/README.md

 - transform the original weather-to to an appropriated elastic to (only fields that i need)

 ## Whats next?
 - currently the core thing of the app works blocking and not async / awaitable.
-That would be refactored!
+That would be refactored shortely!
+- put a lot more visualisations to the dashboards.
+Currently it is only testwise.
 - travis functions
 - sonar functions
 - testcoverage